The question we get asked most often is if an SMSF if right for them, and as with everything in accounting, the answer is: it depends.

-We are happy to meet with new clients considering an SMSF and look at the options and whether it suits your particular needs.
-If you do decide to go ahead we then work with local Adelaide lawyers on a quality SMSF setup to ensure it meets SIS Act requirements and has the flexibility to achieve your individual goals.
+If you’re considering switching to an SMSF we’re more than happy to set up a meeting to discuss your best next steps.
+We’ll review all the options and what suits your particular needs.
+If a self managed super fund is the best option for you, we then work with local Adelaide lawyers on a quality SMSF setup to ensure it meets SIS Act requirements and has the flexibility to achieve your individual goals.

 SMSF & Wealth Creation

-Bartley Partners have dedicated SMF accountants on hand who specialise in working with clients to set up and maintain a Self Managed Super Fund (SMSF).
-All SMSF set ups are done in tandem with some of Adelaide’s top legal professionals to ensure your structure minimises taxation, provides for asset protection, and factors in your estate planning needs.
+Bartley Partners have dedicated SMSF accountants on hand who specialise in working with you to set up and maintain a Self Managed Super Fund.
+All SMSF set ups are done in tandem with Adelaide’s top legal professionals to ensure your structure minimises tax, provides asset protection and factors in your estate planning needs.

 There are a plethora of strategies related to Self Managed Super Funds available due to the tax differential available — compliant SMSFs are generally only taxed at 15%, well below other investment vehicles.